go-gitea/gitea/docs/content/administration/config-cheat-sheet.en-us.md

   The user's email will be replaced with a concatenation of the user name in lower case, "@" and NO_REPLY_ADDRESS.
 - `USER_DELETE_WITH_COMMENTS_MAX_TIME`: **0** Minimum amount of time a user must exist before comments are kept when the user is deleted.
 - `VALID_SITE_URL_SCHEMES`: **http, https**: Valid site url schemes for user profiles
+- `MAX_USER_CREATE_LIMIT`: **-1**: The maximum number of users allowed to exist before creation is disabled.
+Note: This also prevents admins from creating new users. `-1` means no, limit.

 ### Service - Explore (`service.explore`)